tatejones919/RSI_Correlation/README.md

 ![Gold vs Bitcoin RSI](images/RSI_bit_gold.png)

-From our findings we discovered that the RSI between Bitcoin and the USDX had a strong inverse correltion with a correlation coefficient of -0.539.
+From our findings we discovered that the RSI between Bitcoin and the USDX had a strong inverse correlation with a correlation coefficient of -0.539.
 Much to our surprise gold had a slightly positive correlation to with the USDX with a correlation coefficient of 0.289.

 ![Correlation Table 2](images/correlation_table_2.png)